EricssonResearch/coap-pubsub-profile/draft-palombini-ace-coap-pubsub-profile.md

 TODO: define "key" parameter following ACE framework

-The "key" parameter value MUST be a serialized COSE Key (see Section 7 of {{I-D.ietf-cose-msg}}), with the following values:
+The "key" parameter value MUST be a serialized COSE Key (see Section 7 of {{RFC8152}}), with the following values:

 * kty with value 4 (symmetric)
 * alg with value defined by the AS2 (Content Encryption Algorithm)